 The Delete command deletes all the currently selected entities and all other entities that use them.

 Caution: It is important to keep in mind that deleting a particular entity may trigger a sort of "chain" reaction that will delete all other entities using it.

-the associated grid entities are about to become unconstrained (see image below).
+A special case is presented when deleting database entities that have grid entities constrained to them (review the On Database Entities section for more details).
+In this case, a dialog will appear stating that the associated grid entities are about to become unconstrained (see image below).
 The options in the dialog will allow you to decide how to proceed: